abalter/minimal-condor-intro/minimal-condor-intro.md

     python hello.py

-1. Make executable so you can run it without saying `python`
+1. Make the script an _executable_ so you can run it without saying `python`

     chmod 755 hello.py